 How to bake chicken breast?
 Bake for a short time at a high temperature.
 You will get delightful results, every time.

-Baking chicken breast for 30 minutes at 350 degrees F will yield dry meat.
-But baking it for just 15-20 minutes at 450 degrees will result in delightfully juicy baked chicken breast, every time.
+Baking the chicken for 30 minutes at 350 degrees F will yield dry meat.
+But baking it for just 15-20 minutes at 450 degrees will result in delightfully juicy chicken breast, every time.

 It can be.
-Unless you cook it according to the method outlined below in the recipe card.
+Unless you cook it according to the method outlined below.
 Or unless you marinate and grill chicken breast.

-I used to dread having baked chicken breast for dinner.
+I used to dread having oven baked chicken breast for dinner.
 It always turned out so dry!
 But I still made it, because it’s so convenient, healthy, filling and affordable.
 I tried all kinds of marinades and seasonings.
 However, nothing helped!